fkie-cad/Logprep/doc/source/installation.rst

     git clone https://github.com/fkie-cad/Logprep.git
     cd Logprep
-    uv pip install .
+    uv sync
-    uv pip install ".[dev]" # if you intend to contribute
+    uv sync --extra dev # if you intend to contribute

 To see if the installation was successful run :code:`logprep --version`.